How ISO 14001 implementation helps reduce energy consumption?

-ISO 14001:2015 Certification is the world’s leading environmental standard and, for the many organizations who are certified, its impact on EMS (environmental management system) performance is significant.
-There are some basic benefits that ISO 14001:2015 certification can bring, such as major savings on utility bills such as electricity, water or natural gas.
+ISO 14001:2015 Certification is the world’s leading environmental standard and, for the many organizations that are certified, its impact on EMS (environmental management system) performance is significant.
+There are some basic benefits that ISO 14001:2015 certification can bring, such as major savings on utility bills such as electricity, water, or natural gas.
 Some readers may remember that, even some 20 years ago, the desire to drive internal business energy efficiencies and save money was the main driver for many businesses to become certified to the standard.
-So how can today’s ISO 14001:2015 certified company ensure that they can realize the financial and economic benefits of reduced energy bills?
+So how can today’s ISO 14001:2015 certified companies ensure that they can realize the financial and economic benefits of reduced energy bills?

 The effect of your supply chain on the environment